loathers/garbage-collector/README.md

 ### `ascend` flag

 Garbo operates under the assumption that you plan on staying in this run over rollover.
 It will, by default, avoid using borrowed time, charge stinky cheese equipment, and hopefully do other stuff that hinges on this assumption.
 If that assumption is incorrect, you can call `garbo ascend` instead of the classic `garbo`, and it will then operate under the assumption that you do plan to ascend.
 As time goes on, we expect more and more features to pay attention to the ascend flag, so it's good to get in the habit of doing so.

+### Turncount

+Garbo can run for a specified number of turns, or run until you have a specified number of turns remaining.
+To run for `N` turns, run `garbo N`.
+To run until `M` turns are remaining, run `garbo -M`.

 ### `help` flag